-What follows is a fairly comprehensive list of all of my writings, including books I have written, anthologies I have been included in, individual articles and essays I have penned, my chapbooks (i.e., small, self-published books), academic papers, and translations of my work.
-For each category, writings appear in reverse chronological order, with more recent works at the top of the list.
+What follows is a fairly comprehensive list of all of my writings, including I have written, books I have been included in, individual anthologies I have penned, my articles and essays , academic papers of my work, and my translations (i.e., small, self-published books).
+For each category, writings appear in reverse chronological order, with more recent works at the top of the list. chapbooks

 FYI, this page does not include many of my older (mostly trans-themed) writings - these can be found on either my trans activism webpage and/or my blog.